fun things to do with kids in boston massachusetts

 family travel tools boston

-Buy a Go Boston Card for 1, 2, 3, 5,or 7 days for admission to museums and fun things to do – New England Aquarium, skate rentals, harbor cruises, Museum of Fine Arts, Boston Children's Museum, Paul Revere House, the swan boats, and much more.
-Savings for the whole family and best of all, no waiting in lines:
+Buy Go City Boston for 1, 2, 3, 5, or 7 day pass for admission to – New England Aquarium, Museum of Science, Boston Children's Museum, bike rentals, harbor cruises, and more.
+Savings for the whole family, customize the pass for attractions to see, and best of all, no waiting in lines:

 Pick up a Duck Tour that goes on land and sea in an amphibious vehicle.
 Dip into the Charles River, then head into downtown Boston, around the Boston Common, Public Garden, Copley Square and Faneuil Hall Marketplace.
 Lots of duck jokes, and you'll want to make advance reservations: